nunchuk-io/docs/e2ee-multisig.md

-# E2EE for distributed Bitcoin multisig transactions
+# E2EE for multi-party multisig in Bitcoin
-This document specifies how Bitcoin transactions can be integrated into the [Matrix](https://matrix.org/) messaging system, which makes it possible to coordinate multisig transactions in an end-to-end-encrypted manner.
+This document specifies how multi-party multisig in Bitcoin can be facilitated using [Matrix](https://matrix.org/).

 Matrix is an open standard and communication protocol for real-time communication.
-Matrix supports end-to-end-encryption (E2EE) for both one-on-one and group chats, thanks to its [Olm and Megolm protocols](https://matrix.org/docs/guides/end-to-end-encryption-implementation-guide).
+Matrix supports end-to-end-encryption (E2EE) for one-on-one and group chats, thanks to its [Olm and Megolm protocols](https://matrix.org/docs/guides/end-to-end-encryption-implementation-guide).

-Matrix clients that follow the same schema can construct Bitcoin transactions across different Matrix federations.
+Matrix clients that follow the below schema can construct Bitcoin transactions across different Matrix federations.

 The schema is currently used in all [Nunchuk applications](https://nunchuk.io).